Git Guide

 Merging team branches into master

-When your team is ready (i.e., you’ve tested thoroughly), open a new PR from team/power
+When your team is ready (i.e., you’ve tested thoroughly), open a new PR from team/power -> master.

-After final review, it gets merged into master
+After final review, it gets merged into master.

-is always stable and up-to-date with each team’s collective work.
+This ensures master is always stable and up-to-date with each team’s collective work.

 Diagram example of the branching strategy